RamYadlapalli/TypeScriptDemo/README.md

 2. On it lefts takes paramters and right sode contians the body of the function
    Ex: let arr = strArray.filter(emp => emp.Name ==="Test1");

-Function Types -- Like Delegates:
+Function Types -- Like Delegates in C#:

 1. Combination of parameter types and return type